 Here's What You Can Do

 - Give your wife support.
-Believe it or not, there are books about morning sickness and how to conquer the symptoms.
+Do some research.
+There is a lot of information about morning sickness and how to conquer the symptoms.
 Ask a nutritionist or healthcare provider to help guide you through this time.

 - Stay active.
 Stick to your weekly physical fitness routine and activities.
 Find a friend who enjoys the same sports or hobbies and get out of the house.

 - Talk to a trusted friend, particularly one who is also a new dad.
 Or maybe even your own dad.
 You will be surprised that your apprehension and fear are extremely common.